Introduction:

 Lack of coordination.

-Clinical Examination and History: Complete history of the past or recent head trauma should be noted, and past surgical history should be recorded.
-Clinical examination of external injuries like injury to the ears or bleeding from the ears, ear canal, and eardrum are done by an otolaryngologist.
+Clinical Examination and History: A complete history of the past or recent head trauma should be noted, and past surgical history should be recorded.
+Clinical examination of external injuries like injury to the ears or bleeding from the ears, ear canal, and eardrum is done by an otolaryngologist.

-Magnetic Resonance Imaging (MRI): Magnetic resonance imaging for the brain is done to check any damage to the nerves connecting the inner ears to the brain.
-It helps to evaluate severity and extent of the trauma.
+Magnetic Resonance Imaging (MRI): Magnetic resonance imaging of the brain is done to check for damage to the nerves connecting the inner ears to the brain.
+It helps to evaluate the severity and extent of the trauma.

-Dix-Hallpike Maneuver: If BPPV (Benign Paroxysmal Positional Vertigo) is confirmed by the Dix-hallpike maneuver or roll maneuver then the proper repositioning maneuver should be done like Epley's maneuver or Gufoni's maneuver.
-Before performing any maneuver the doctor should confirm that there is no spinal cord injury.
+Dix-Hallpike Maneuver: If BPPV (Benign Paroxysmal Positional Vertigo) is confirmed by the Dix-Hallpike maneuver or roll maneuver, then the proper repositioning maneuver should be done like Epley's maneuver or Gufoni maneuver.
+Before performing any maneuver, the doctor should confirm that there is no spinal cord injury.
 If Central causes are found, then they should be treated accordingly.
-If peripheral vertigo remains persistent then a short course of corticosteroid can be tried.
+If peripheral vertigo remains persistent, then a short course of corticosteroids can be taken.

-Ocular (eye) Reflex Testing: It is done by keeping an object in front of the patient's eyes, and then the object is moved in different directions, and the movement of the eyes with object movement is recorded simultaneously.
+Ocular (Eye) Reflex Testing: It is done by keeping an object in front of the patient's eyes, and then the object is moved in different directions, and the movement of the eyes with the object movement is recorded simultaneously.

 Vertigo persisting for more than weeks needs immediate attention and early intervention.